#78 | Q&A Emily Kircher-Morris Shares Her 12 GREAT IDEAS to Encourage Self-Advocacy by our Autistic High School Graduates

 expert interview Jun 10, 2022

-Please click here for a summary of Emily's GREAT Ideas and a transcript of this conversation.
+Please click here for a summary of Emily's GREAT Ideas and My Coach's Notes

 Lynn Davison